phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1035309
-#Number of Trump Tweets: 327698
+#Number of Trump Tweets: 328045
-#Number of Cruz Tweets: 220961
+#Number of Cruz Tweets: 221358
-#Number of Clinton Tweets: 216361
+#Number of Clinton Tweets: 216559
-#Number of Sanders Tweets: 144408
+#Number of Sanders Tweets: 144551
-#Number of Rubio Tweets: 54307
+#Number of Rubio Tweets: 54359
 #Number of Jeb!
-Tweets: 43519
+Tweets: 43582
-#Number of Carson Tweets: 15317
+#Number of Carson Tweets: 15338
-#Number of Kasich Tweets: 11526
+#Number of Kasich Tweets: 11545
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---